Starting on Mastodon or Pixelfed or in the Fediverse: the no-bullshit intro guide!

 How do I find people to follow?

-At first, your feed will be empty so you need to follow people.
-Search for stuff you like by using hashtags like or whatever.
-You can also visit the Local time-line or the Federated/Global time-line and start following random people who seem interesting.
+• You can also visit the Local time-line or the Federated/Global time-line and start following random people who seem interesting.

 How do I find my Twitter friends on Mastodon?